Frequently Asked Questions

 api/src/graphql/appointments.sdl.ts

-to match the fields we'll collect from the user form (excluding fields generated by the backend likereminderDt
+to match the fields you'll collect from the user form (excluding fields generated by the backend likereminderDt

 ,messageBirdId